-U373-MG human GBM cells (hereafter referred to as U373 cells) were obtained from the University of California, Berkeley (Berkeley, CA) Tissue Culture Facility, and cultured as previously described (27).
-The tumor cells were cultured adherently in DMEM (Life Technologies, 11965118) supplemented with 10% fetal calf serum (J.R.
-Scientific, 44709), 1% penicillin/streptomycin (Thermo Scientific, 15140-122), MEM nonessential amino acids (Thermo Scientific, 11140-050), and sodium pyruvate (Thermo Scientific, 11360-070).
-Cells were authenticated via short tandem repeats (STR) analysis, tested for Mycoplasma (Agilent, 302107) every three months, and passaged and maintained at 37°C and 5% CO2 with media changes every three to four days.
+U373-MG human GBM cells (hereafter referred to as U373 cells) were obtained from the University of California, Berkeley (Berkeley, CA) Tissue Culture Facility, and cultured as described previously (27).
+The tumor cells were cultured adherently in DMEM (Life Technologies, 11965118) supplemented with 10% FCS (J.R.
+Scientific, 44709), 1% penicillin/streptomycin (Thermo Fisher Scientific, 15140-122), MEM nonessential amino acids (Thermo Fisher Scientific, 11140-050), and sodium pyruvate (Thermo Fisher Scientific, 11360-070).
+Cells were authenticated via short-tandem repeat (STR) analysis, tested for Mycoplasma (Agilent, 302107) every 3 months, and passaged and maintained at 37°C and 5% CO2 with media changes every 3 to 4 days.
 All experiments were performed within 10 cell passages from the frozen stock.

-Patient derived primary cell culture
+Patient-derived primary cell culture

 A patient-specific human brain tumor sample used in this study (L0) was collected in a previous study (28) after written informed consent from male patients who underwent surgical treatment and Institutional Review Board approval.
-Briefly, cells were propagated in neurosphere assay growth conditions with serum-free media (Neurocult NS-A Proliferation kit, Stem Cell Technologies, 05750, 05753) that contained epidermal growth factor (EGF, 20 ng/mL, R&D Systems, 236-EG-01M), basic fibroblast growth factor (bFGF, 10 ng/mL, R&D Systems, 233-FB-025/CF), and heparin (0.2% diluted in PBS, Sigma-Aldrich, H4784).
+Briefly, cells were propagated in neurosphere assay growth conditions with serum-free media (Neurocult NS-A Proliferation Kit, StemCell Technologies, 05750, 05753) that contained 20 ng/mL EGF (R&D Systems, 236-EG-01M), 10 ng/mL basic FGF (bFGF; R&D Systems, 233-FB-025/CF), and heparin (0.2% diluted in PBS, Sigma-Aldrich, H4784).
 The tumor cells form gliomaspheres in suspension and were serially passaged every 5 to 7 days via disassociation with Accutase (Innovative Cell Technologies, AT104).
 For bioluminescence imaging, TICs were transduced with a luciferase reporter.
 These cells have been transcriptionally characterized and classified as the Classical subtype of GBM (25).
-STR analysis (University of Arizona Genetics Core; Tucson, AZ) confirmed that these cells had not been contaminated by any known cell lines, and regular Mycoplasma testing ensured that cultures were free of Mycoplasma contamination.
+STR analysis (University of Arizona Genetics Core, Tucson, AZ) confirmed that these cells had not been contaminated by any known cell lines, and regular Mycoplasma testing ensured that cultures were free of Mycoplasma contamination.

-shRNA Knockdown
+shRNA knockdown

-To create LIMK1 knockdown cells, at least two distinct shRNAs targeting human LIMK1 were obtained from Sigma-Aldrich in pLKO.1-puro vectors (Sigma-Aldrich, SHC001; sequences in Supplementary Table S1).
+To create LIMK1 knockdown cells, a previously validated shRNAtargeting human LIMK1 was obtained from Sigma-Aldrich in pLKO.1-puro vectors (Sigma-Aldrich, SHC001; sequences in Supplementary Table S1).
 Lentiviral particles were packaged in HEK 293T cells and purified using standard procedures (29).
-Bulk populations of U373 and L0 cells were transduced with viral particles at a multiplicity of infection (MOI) $\leq$ 1, and shRNA-expressing cells were selected using 1 μg/mL puromycin.
-To create LIMK1/2 double knockdown cells, shRNA oligos targeting human LIMK2 with the appropriate overhangs were annealed and ligated into pLKO.1-hygro (Addgene, 24150) digested with Agel (NEB, R3552S) and EcoRI (NEB, R3101S).
-These vectors were similarly packaged into lentiviral particles, and cells transduced with both LIMK1-and LIMK2-targeting viral vectors were selected with both 1 μg/mL puromycin (Invitrogen, A1113803) and 100 μg/mL hygromycin (Corning, MT30240CR).
-Knockdown efficiency was assessed by western blot.
-Vectors containing non-targeting shRNA sequences were used to create control cells that were similarly selected with both antibiotics.
+Bulk populations of U373 and L0 cells were transduced with viral particles at a multiplicity of infection ≤1, and shRNA-expressing cells were selected using 1 μg/mL puromycin.
+To create LIMK1/2 double knockdown cells, shRNA oligos targeting human LIMK2 with the appropriate overhangs were annealed and ligated into pLKO.1-hygro (Addgene, 24150) digested with AgeI (NEB, R3552S) and EcoRI (NEB, R3101S).
+These vectors were similarly packaged into lentiviral particles for transduction of LIMK1 KD cells, and cells transduced with both LIMK1- and LIMK2-targeting viral vectors were selected with both 1 μg/mL puromycin (Invitrogen, A1113803) and 100 μg/mL hygromycin (Corning, MT30240CR).
+Knockdown efficiency was assessed by Western blot.
+Vectors containing nontargeting shRNA sequences were used to create control cells with equivalent multiplicities of infection and were similarly selected with both antibiotics.
 TIC shRNA-expressing cells were maintained under full selection media.

-Western blotting
+Western blotting analysis